ErlendE96/website-sp/README.md

 ## Contributing

-Here you can detail any information you want to provide regarding contributing to the project.
-For big projects you will usually have a separate `CONTRIBUTING.md` and link to it, but for smaller projects you can simply include instructions here.
-These instructions can simply detail the process you want a person to take, such as to make sure to open a pull request so code can be reviewed.
+If you would like to contribute to the website, make sure to open a pull request so the code can be reviewed.
+A short summary of the changes made will be appreciated.

 ## Contact